nelson-lang/nelson-gitbook/markdown/en/types/isclass.md

 ## Description

-<b>isclass</b>returns a logical 1 if the argument is a class object and a logical 0 otherwise.
+        isclass returns a logical 1 if the argument is a class object and a logical 0 otherwise.

 ## Example